jyotsnayall/jyotsnayall/README.md

 ## A bit about Me:
 I am a passionate developer.
 I love to solve problems and am always seeking opportunities to expand my knowledge and apply my skills.
-- Looking for Winter/Spring 2024 Internship & Fresh-Grad SWE roles
+- Looking for Fresh-Grad SWE roles starting Summer'24 or Fall'24.
 - I am a final year IT student with a CGPA of 9.47. (final yr aaah)
 - I am a National Player in Taekwondo, 3 times at that.
 B)
 - I am a Limca Book of Records Holder for Rubik's Cube.